 |Bosch Axxis Plus White WTB86202UC - $1259.99

-Blomberg, originally from Germany is now manufactured in Turkey.
+Blomberg, originally from Germany, is now manufactured in Turkey.
 Blomberg is one of the only compact vented dryer manufacturers to pass the March 20, 2013 U.L. fire test.
-Beside the “Fire Test” what makes Blomberg unique is their depth of 22” vs. most compact laundry which is usually 24”.
+Besides the “Fire Test,” what makes Blomberg unique is their depth of 22 inches vs. most compact laundry units, which are usually 24 inches.

-In really tight spaces, sometimes the depth can make a big difference.
+In tight spaces, sometimes the depth can make a huge difference.
 The Blomberg laundry will have automatic and adjustable controls.
-The automatic controls will sense and adjust to wash and dry perfectly, or they can be manually selected for more customization, based on the user preference and load types.
+The automatic controls will adjust to the wash and dry perfectly, or they can be manually selected for more customization, based on the user preference and load types.

 Bloomberg Washer WM87120 - $940

 Electrolux has been in business since 1919 and is a global leader in home appliances from Sweden.

 These are some great units, especially with the current $400 rebates.
 They currently have largest capacity in the market and offer the fastest wash and dry cycles in the industry.
 The washer is the only compact steam washer in the market.

 The washer vents from the bottom so it uses the natural rise of steam to more effectively remove stains.
 In addition, Electrolux offers a 2nd floor guarantee, which makes this ideal for upper floor installations.
 These are known for not vibrating at high spin speeds.